 Fresh conception requires original thought, and the DSQ's is based on solid research, extensive scholarship, and meticulous preparation.
 Strings Magazine recently remarked on the inclusion of British composer Thomas Ades's quartet Arcadiana in the DSQ's repertoire, noting that few groups would find themselves able to invest the hundreds of hours of preparation required for music of such complexity.
 This sort of groundwork gives their performances authority, but an authority that isn't stiff or aloof.
 Their concerts are dynamic and their stage manner — with one another and with their audiences — is warm and conversational.
 The Quartet members regularly share musical insights with their audiences before playing and these "spoken program notes" enable the listener to enter into a deeper connection with the music.

-The DaPonte String Quartet is now in its 24th season and its members are still proud to call Maine home.
+The DaPonte String Quartet is now in season 28 and its members are still proud to call Maine home.